wapmorgan/OpenApiGenerator/README.md

 # How it works

-1. You create your own _scraper_ (a class, inheriting `DefaultScraper`) or extend one of [predefined scrapers](#integrations), which should return a special result with:
-    - list of your API specifications (~ separate OpenApi-files)
+1. You create your own _scraper_, which should return a special result with list of your API endpoints (with tags, security schemes and so on), which in most cases is just a callback.
-    - paths, tags, security schemes, ...
-    In two words, you need to create a scraper that will find all API endpoints of your application, collect them and pass it in special format.
-2. You pass it to a generator, it generates ready-to-use OpenApi-specifications.
-3. You save these specifications in different files / places or move to different hosts.
+This callback represents **only** one endpoint of your API.
+2. Generator accepts this list and parses information:
+    - Callback parameters (from callback signature or callback php-doc)
+    - Callback information (from php-doc)
+    - Callback result (from php-doc)

 If your need full process example, go to [How it works](docs/how_it_works.md) file.
 Detailed information about Scraper result: [in another document](docs/scraper_result.md).

 ## What it can parse
+By default it parses only common information.

-### from Endpoint
+### from Callback

 ```php
 /**